 Active optics system overview

-After launch and deployment, the primary mirror segments, secondary, and science instruments will be mis-aligned relative to each other by up to several millimeters.
-An iterative process using several types of wavefront sensing and control brings these mirrors into alignment within tens of nanometers.
+After launch and deployment, the primary mirror segments, secondary, and science instruments will be misaligned relative to each other by up to several millimeters.
+An iterative process using several types of wavefront sensing and control will bring these mirrors into alignment within tens of nanometers.
 The large dynamic range (millimeters to nanometers) means that several distinct stages and types of sensing are necessary.
-This commissioning process is necessarily iterative, due both to finite sensing precision and also to mechanism uncertainties inherent to the coarse stage actuator design.
-As a result, Optical Telescope Element (OTE) commissioning will be iterative at both small scales (a given step may need to be performed several times to converge) and at much larger scale (mechanism uncertainties will likely require looping back to repeat entire sections of the commissioning plan, particularly after multi-field control which typically requires large corrective moves).
+This commissioning process is necessarily iterative, due to finite sensing precision and also to mechanism uncertainties inherent to the coarse stage actuator design.
+As a result, Optical Telescope Element (OTE) commissioning will be iterative at both small scales (a given step may need to be performed several times to converge) and at much larger scales (mechanism uncertainties will likely require looping back to repeat entire sections of the commissioning plan).

-The deployment of the secondary, unfolding of the telescope “wings,” and initial deployments of segments from their launch restraints will take place starting around 16 days after launch.
+The deployment of the secondary mirror, the three-mirror folded side sections of the primary mirror, and initial deployments of segments from their launch restraints will take place starting around 16 days after launch.
 The wavefront sensing and correction process will begin once the telescope and instruments have cooled sufficiently toward their operating temperatures, expected around 40 days after launch.
 This process will intersperse individual wavefront sensing and control tasks, initial activation and checkouts of the science instruments, and observatory-level calibration tasks that involve many subsystems across the whole observatory, such as the guider and attitude control system.
 The main stages of the process are (1) segment location and identification, (2) segment level wavefront control, (3) segment co-phasing, and (4) multi-instrument sensing and control.
-This process is expected to take several months, and comprises a large portion of the 6 month long commissioning phase.
-Because NIRCam is the main sensor, high quality images will be first achieved on NIRCam prior to any of the other instruments, about halfway through telescope commissioning.
+This process, expected to take several months, comprises a large portion of the six month-long commissioning phase.
+Because NIRCam is the main wavefront sensing sensor, high quality images will first be achieved on NIRCam prior to any of the other instruments, about halfway through telescope commissioning.
 The multi-instrument sensing process then adjusts secondary mirror alignment to optimize image quality over the full instrument suite.

 Shortly after the telescope is fully aligned, a stability characterization assessment will characterize the observatory's response to changes in spacecraft attitude with respect to the sun.
 This will begin quantifying stability in flight, and will better inform subsequent wavefront maintenance.